ns-moosavi/ns-moosavi.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
+**2025**
+- Maggie Mi, Aline Villavicencio, **Nafise Sadat Moosavi**.
+[Rolling the DICE on Idiomaticity: How LLMs Fail to Grasp Context](https://arxiv.org/abs/2410.16069).
+In Proceedings of the 63nd Annual Meeting of the Association for Computational Linguistics.
+- Mohammadamin Shafiei, Hamidreza Saffari, **Nafise Sadat Moosavi**.
+MultiHoax: A Dataset of Multi-hop False-Premise Questions.
+In Findings of the Association for Computational Linguistics: ACL 2025.
+- Jasivan Alex Sivakumar, and **Nafise Sadat Moosavi**.
+[How to Leverage Digit Embeddings to Represent Numbers?](https://aclanthology.org/2025.coling-main.514/).
+In Proceedings of the 31st International Conference on Computational Linguistics, pages 7685–7697, Abu Dhabi, UAE.
+Association for Computational Linguistics.

 **2024**
 - Yiqi Liu, **Nafise Sadat Moosavi**, and Chenghua Lin.
 2024.
-[LLMs as Narcissistic Evaluators: When Ego Inflates Evaluation Scores](https://arxiv.org/abs/2311.09766).
-In Findings of the Association for Computational Linguistics: ACL 2024, pages 2345-2357.
-Association for Computational Linguistics. https://arxiv.org/abs/2311.09766.
+[LLMs as Narcissistic Evaluators: When Ego Inflates Evaluation Scores](https://aclanthology.org/2024.findings-acl.753/).
+In Findings of the Association for Computational Linguistics: ACL 2024, pages 12688–12701, Bangkok, Thailand.
+Association for Computational Linguistics.
 - Zahra Delbari, **Nafise Sadat Moosavi**, and Mohammad Taher Pilehvar.
 2024.
 [Spanning the Spectrum of Hatred Detection: A Persian Multi-Label Hate Speech Dataset with Annotator Rationales](https://ojs.aaai.org/index.php/AAAI/article/view/29743).
 In Proceedings of the 2024 AAAI Conference on Artificial Intelligence, pages 17889–17897.
 Association for the Advancement of Artificial Intelligence.
 - Massimo Poesio, Maciej Ogrodniczuk, Vincent Ng, Sameer Pradhan, Juntao Yu, **Nafise Sadat Moosavi**, Silviu Paun, Amir Zeldes, Anna Nedoluzhko, Michal Novák, Martin Popel, Zdeněk Žabokrtský, and Daniel Zeman.
 2024.
 [Universal Anaphora: The First Three Years](https://aclanthology.org/2024.lrec-main.1484/).
 In Proceedings of the 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024), pages 17087–17100, Torino, Italia.
 ELRA and ICCL.